mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 commands.

 Drivers MUST raise an error when attempting to auto encrypt a command if the maxWireVersion is less than 8.
-The error message MUST contain "Auto-encryption requires a minimum MongoDB version of 4.2".

 Interaction with Command Monitoring
 ===================================